-5.3 Detailed Comparison Approaching Cascade Stall
+5.3.
+Detailed Comparison Approaching Cascade Stall

-One final comparison is performed in Figure 7 between the CFD and the experimental results at the highest inflow angle measured.
+One final comparison is performed in Figure 7 between the numerical results obtained with an inflow angle of 147.3° and the experimental results at the highest inflow angle measured of 147.2°.
 This time, the results are also compared with the alternative SSG/LRR CFD solver.
-The simulations with both solvers at and near these points are characterized with a periodic numerical instability of about 4% of the mass flow at the outlet.
+The simulations with both solvers at and near these points are characterized by a periodic numerical instability of about 4% of the mass flow at the outlet.
 The results have then been averaged over two cycles, as explained in Section 3.2.
-Comparing the RANS results with each other first, the $M{is}$ distributions are shown to be very similar.
-The major difference lies in the wake, with the SSG/LRR solver showing a considerably higher peak loss and slightly bigger wake.
-The $\omega$ was calculated to be 0.156 and 0.177 in the SST and SSG/LRR simulations, respectively.
+Comparing the RANS results with each other first, the M{is} distributions are shown to be very similar.
+The major difference lies in the wake, with the SSG/LRR solver showing a considerably higher peak loss and a slightly larger wake.
+The ω was calculated to be 0.156 and 0.177 in the SST and SSG/LRR simulations, respectively.

-Compared to TN 112, it is observed that the RANS solvers struggle to capture the development of the $M{is}$ distribution over the region of the shock.
+Compared to TN 112, it is observed that the RANS solvers struggle to capture the development of the M{is} distribution over the region of the shock.
 The experiment also shows the effect of the shock to start more downstream than the simulations.
-In Figure 7.b, the wake is shown to have a lower peak loss than both solvers, although the wake size seems rather comparable.
-These differences can be partly explained by the lower AVDR for TN 112, but probably not to the extent of the deltas observed.
+In Figure 7b, the wake is shown to have a lower peak loss than both solvers, although the wake size seems rather comparable.
+These differences can be partially explained by the lower AVDR for TN 112, but probably not to the extent of the deltas observed.
 A final comparison is performed in Figure 8 with Schlieren snapshots of the numerical results and the experimental footage gathered for TN 222 with similar conditions as TN 112.
-The same flow topology of the ADP still holds, although notably the $\lambda$ -foot is bigger and the shock structure has shifted away from the leading edge.
+The same flow topology of the ADP still holds, although notably, the λ -foot is bigger, and the shock structure has shifted away from the leading edge.
 Some aperiodicity is also noticed for this operating point, but this time in the upper passages, which are inevitably throttled at this high inflow angle configuration.